 Schoolyard Habitat projects are designed to achieve the mission and goals of the school, the Service and the community.
 They address multiple environmental and educational concepts that benefit all involved, particularly the students.
 Download the project guide.
 (8MB, PDF)

 The benefits of a Schoolyard Habitat program include:

 |Students watch members of the Virginia Aquarium Stranding Response Team release a turtle at Cape Charles Beach.
 Credit: Becky Flory|

 Poor water quality can harm fish, wildlife and their habitat.
 Many things are known to cause poor water quality, including sedimentation, runoff, erosion and pesticides.
 Stormwater runoff occurs when rainfall flows over the ground.
 Stormwater runoff picks up debris, chemicals, dirt and other pollutants from hard (impervious) surfaces and washes them into storm drains.
 Anything that enters a storm drains flows often untreated into the rivers and streams that we use for swimming and drinking water.
 How you can help:

 6) Protect pollinators

-Each year we celebrate National Pollinator Week in recognition of the importance of pollinator species to agriculture, forest and grassland environments and other ecosystems.
-This year it will take place on June 20-26, 2011.
+Each year, we celebrate National Pollinator Week in recognition of the importance of pollinator species to agriculture, forest and grassland environments and other ecosystems.
 There is increasing evidence that many pollinators are in decline.
 However, there are some simple things you can do at home to encourage pollinator diversity and abundance, such as planting a pollinator garden.
+Your garden is your outdoor sanctuary and can be a haven for native birds.
 Consider the following when choosing plants for your garden:

 7) Reduce bird strikes